A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Other proposals

 \subsection{Wake-up Radios}

-WuRs have arisen as a feasible way to maximize the energy efficiency of a device, while supporting spontaneous traffic with low-latency requirements.
-The IEEE 802.11ba amendment standardizes the operation of a WuR in Wi-Fi networks.
-The main idea is to add a secondary low-power radio to the main interface that is always active, while the more power-hungry Primary Connectivity Radio (PCR) can go into doze state when not in use.
-In contrast to similar ideas with MLO, a WuR has no transmission capabilities and consumes extremely low power, less than $1$ mW, which allows an AP to keep it always on at a low cost, and wake up the PCR when needed for data exchange.
-To achieve such power-efficiency, a WuR only demodulates a simple On-Off Keying (OOK) waveform that is generated by another STAs' PCR, which offers relatively low data rates.
-Therefore, it is primarily considered for control data transmission, such as wake-up frames.
+WuRs have arisen as a feasible way to maximize the energy efficiency of a device, while supporting spontaneous traffic.
+The IEEE 802.11ba amendment standardizes WuR operation in Wi-Fi networks.
+The main idea is to add a secondary low-power radio that stays active, allowing the power-hungry Primary Connectivity Radio (PCR) to go into doze state when idle.
+Unlike MLO, WuRs lack transmission capabilities and consume extremely low power, under $1$ mW, which allows an AP to keep it always on at minimal cost, while only waking up the PCR for application data exchange.
+To maximize efficiency, WuRs demodulate a simple On-Off Keying (OOK) waveform from another STAs' PCR, offering relatively low data rates.
+Therefore, it is primarily considered for control data, such as wake-up frames.

 A proposal has been made to integrate the WuR concept into 802.11bn~\cite{wur_11bn}, though it presents several challenges that must be addressed.
-First, service of urgent traffic becomes challenging, because transmitters either have to wait before PCR becomes available, or should target the low-data-rate WuR.
-Although MLO can suffer from similar problems, the active link in an MLD can still be used for application data transmission.
-Second, WuRs use a different waveform than other Wi-Fi radios, and thus the coexistence of WuRs and legacy devices should be studied thoroughly.
-Besides, the device's WuR can offer a different communication range compared to its PCR.
+First, serving urgent traffic becomes challenging, since transmitters either have to wait before PCR becomes available, or use the low-data-rate WuR.
+Although MLO can suffer from similar problems, an active MLD link can still be used for application data transmission.
+Second, WuRs use a different waveform than standard Wi-Fi, requiring thorough coexistence studies with legacy devices.
+Besides, a WuR may have a different communication range than its PCR.